smf-steve/assignment-grading/process.md

      git clone git@github.com:smf-steve/assignment-grading.git
      cd assignment-grading   # ${CLASSROOM_DIR}
      ```
-  1. Update the grading.env file to provide information about the GitHub Classroom.
+  1. Update the .grading.env file to provide information about the GitHub Classroom.
      ```
      GITHUB_ORG="CIT122"
      CLASSROOM_URL="https://classroom.github.com/classrooms/59349295-comp122-f21"
      ```
   1. Create a text file, called roster, that contains a list of all of the student's Github Accounts.
+     ```
+     cat >> roster
+     ```

 ## Assignment Creation Process
   1. Create an assignment with you GitHub Organization (${GITHUB_ORG})
-  1. Add, at least, the following files to the repository
+  1. Add, at least, the following files to that repository
      - README.md
      - assignment.md
   1. Modify this assignment to be template directory